dotnet/core-setup/Documentation/design-docs/host-testing.md

 The tests prepare folders on the disk which emulate the product installation by having
 * The muxer `dotnet` or `apphost`
 * The `hostfxr` in the right place
-* Shared frameworks (or for self contained apps in the app)
+* Shared frameworks (or for self contained apps in the app directory)

 For the most part all these are real components.
 The shared frameworks contain a real `Microsoft.NETCore.App` copy, only higher level frameworks are "mocked" by creating only the necessary files.
 Almost all tests then execute a test application using this test product installation and observe the behavior of the app.
 This is done by